sux21/Experimental_Evolution/README.md

 Work done on **info server** (contact Brian Golding at golding@mcmaster.ca for an info account). **Compute canada server** will be used if the info server cannot run the program (register for an compute canada account at https://ccdb.alliancecan.ca/security/login).
 Results produced by compute canada server will be transferred to info server.

-# Remaining work
+#
-- Run roary on pgap's gff files (https://github.com/ncbi/pgap/issues/226, https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)
+Try this to convert pgap's gff files to gtf files (https://agat.readthedocs.io/en/latest/gxf.html)
-- Run interproscan on glimmer's predicted genes

 # Key questions in this project
 1. How did standing genetic variation change according to EE selective treatments (high-N, no plant; low-N, no-plant; high-N, plus plant; low-N, plus plant)